google/docsy-example/content/en/docs/Overview/_index.md

 - **Community-Ready and Flexible**: The aim of COAsT is to create a toolbox that is ready for collaboration with the research community.
 It is designed to be flexible, allowing users to extend and adapt its functionalities to suit their specific research needs.

-## Funcionalities
+## Functionalities

-- **Data Processing and Management**: COAsT includes a wide array of functions for the efficient handling and processing of diverse ocean data types, including satellite data, tide gauges, in-situ profiles, biogeochemistry, meteorological data, and oceanographic data.
+- **Observation Data Co-processing and Management**: COAsT includes an expanding array of functions for reading and processing of ocean observational data types for co-analysis with simulation data.
+These data sources include satellite altimetry, tide gauges and in-situ profile data.

 - **Visualization and Mapping**: COAsT offers tools for creating visual representations of your data through maps, graphs, and charts.
 It seamlessly integrates with popular libraries such as cartopy and matplotlib

-- **Spatial Analysis**: COAsT provides robust spatial analysis tools for geospatial data analysis and statistical computations
+- **Spatial Analysis**: COAsT provides robust spatial analysis tools for geospatial data analysis and statistical computations.
+For example flows across contours or transect, and computations over geographic regions using masks.

 - **Statistical Analysis**: The package also offers a suite of statistical analysis capabilities